jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Services component: make the total width of the cards smaller when on mobile, currently it's too wide.
 - Add functionality so that all cards flip back to normal when you click anywhere on the website
+- Clear fields when opening contact form so that after filling out formspree, you have a clear fields.
 - Make FormSpree redirect to us (but with empty fields)
 - Maybe we want to reduce the font size on small devices?
 - Center About and Contact on screens above 1200px in width?
 - Add navbar animation